verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: -slack_definition { R | I | S | G | C | N }

-    The slack definition used in timing analysis.
+    The slack definition used in the classic timing analyzer.
     This option is for experimentation only; the default is fine for ordinary usage.
     See path_delay.c for details.